- Take a boat trip to two islands near Venice—one that's known for glassblowing

 Continue through the museums to the Raphael Rooms, where you can admire the frescoes before entering the incredible Sistine Chapel and St. Peter's Basilica.
 Your guide will help you experience the allure of Renaissance art by divulging secret details and untold stories throughout the tour.

-Day 14: Visit the Colosseum & Roman Forum
+Day 14: Walking Tour of the Colosseum & Roman Forum

-Your tour of ancient Rome ends 131 feet (40 meters) above the city at Palatine Hill.
-From here you'll have incredible views of the city, with the Forum on one side, Circus Maximus on the other, and the Vatican in the distance.
+Your tour of ancient Rome ends 131 feet (40 m) above the city at Palatine Hill.
+From here, you'll have incredible views of the city, with the Forum on one side, Circus Maximus on the other, and the Vatican in the distance.
 In the evening, continue exploring more of Rome on your own.
 Perhaps you want to grab dinner in one of the city's other neighborhoods, such as the bohemian Monti or upscale Prati, which is brimming with Art Nouveau architecture.

 Day 15: Depart Rome

-Time to say goodbye to Italy—for now!
+Time to say goodbye, or ciao, to Italy for now!
 After one last Roman breakfast, you'll transfer to the airport for your flight home.
 Safe travels!